ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ```

 The difference is there is no transaction required to wrap the logic of select + claim.
-For optimistic locking we added a new column `version`.
+For optimistic locking, we added a new column `version`.
 The subsequent update is conditioned on the
 select-time value of the version column.
 If the update succeeds it increments the version column.

 If the record was modified between select and update by another worker the version value will
 change and the update will fail.

-Multiple workers tries to load next available job but the only one will succeed to update the version column
+Multiple workers try to load next available job but the only one will succeed to update the version column
 due to transaction properties of single queries.
-The key here is `affecter rows` variable returned by the
+The key here is `affected rows` variable returned by the
 SQL server.
-If the return value is 1 then the worker succeeded with claiming the job and can proceed with working
+If the return value is 1 then the worker succeeded in claiming the job and can proceed with working
 on it.
 Other workers will get 0 and try to load next available job again - got preempted by another worker.

 [![Optimistic locking](/static/queue02/jobs_optimistic_h.svg)](/static/queue02/jobs_optimistic_h.svg)